History of Hindu Mathematics: Part 1

 Part 1 of the book is divided into chapters.
 Chapter 1 gives details of the various methods employed by the Hindus for denoting numbers.
 The chapter also contains details of the gradual evolution of the decimal place value notation in India.
 Chapter 2 deals with arithmetic in general and it contains the details of various methods for performing the arithmetical operations using a "board".
 The evolution of the operations of addition, subtraction, multiplication, division, squaring, cubing, and the extraction square root and cube root are all discussed in detail.

 Part 2

-The whole of Part 2, running to about 307 pages, constitutes just one chapter numbered as Chapter 3 of the book.
+The whole of Part 2, running to about 307 pages, constitutes one chapter numbered as Chapter 3 of the book.
 Some of the topics discussed in this chapter are linear equations with one unknown and with two unknowns, quadratic equations, linear indeterminate equations, solutions of equations of the form Nx^{2} + 1 = y^{2}, indeterminate equations of higher degrees, and rational triangles.